sibaram-srs/azure-devops-interview-guide/O_Interview-01.md

 ---

-# 13. Corrected Question

-**If you are deploying with Helm, how would you fail the pipeline when deployment is unsuccessful?**
+# 13. **If you are deploying with Helm, how would you fail the pipeline when deployment is unsuccessful?**

 ## Interview Ready Answer